needabetterusername/getdata-030-proj/README.md

 * run_analysis.R - an R script which will re-generate the data set contained in dataset.txt when provided with the original data set.

 ## Reading the data set
-The data set can e read form the test file with the following R command:
+The data set can be read from the test file with the following R command:

 ```{R}
 dataset <- read.table("dataset.txt",